elkorn/afronski.github.io/_posts/2013-10-08-creating-a-custom-vagrant-box.md

 ~ $ ssh -i ~/.vagrant.d/insecure_private_key vagrant@localhost -p 2222
 {% endhighlight %}

-If there are no errors you're ready to the next step.
+If there are no errors you're ready for the next step.

-In some cases you'll receive error similar to this one (**Ubuntu / RedHat compatible tip**):
+In some cases you'll receive an error similar to this one (**Ubuntu / RedHat compatible tip**):

 {% highlight bash %}
 ~ $ ssh -i ~/.vagrant.d/insecure_private_key vagrant@localhost -p 2222